BiodiversiteQuebec/simBinomialSDM/README.md

 # simBinomialSDM

-Simulate a binomial sdm model and find back with a spatial model
+Simulate a binomial sdm model and find back with a spatial model.